Eragbiscool/Top_level_detector/README.md

 ## How to use it?

-You can find an open command in the .py file, where you must put your filepath and are ready.
+You can find a variable accepting your filepath naming **provide_filelist_path** and you can provide your filepath there.
 The report for now will give you the name of the top module of the given design file and the number of module defined in the file.

+You can put the path of all the design files in a single **.txt** file and provide that filepath of that **.txt** file to the variable **provide_filelist_path**.
+The rest is on the script!

 We will have more feature eventually in future to make it even better.